 The frequent tendency to gloss or paraphrase the liturgical texts, supplying continuous commentary, has contributed to an improvised or spontaneous character in much liturgical celebration.

-, in certain contexts discreet commentary seems pastorally wise in order to aid people’s participation in the liturgy.
+On the whole, I agree.
+Though, as I’ve noted before, in certain contexts discreet commentary seems pastorally wise in order to aid people’s participation in the liturgy.